storacha/specs/w3-revocations-check.md

 ##### CAR File Structure

-The CAR file contains a root block with the following structure:
+The CAR file contains a root block with the following structure (shown in DAG-JSON for readability, but it is **RECOMMENDED** that the root block be encoded as [DAG-CBOR](https://ipld.io/docs/codecs/known/dag-cbor/) for efficiency):

 ```json
 {